sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 | end date 25 Days or more      | active                     |
 | end date in past              | terminated                 |

-I will use a delimited file to show how this can be accomplished.
-The file contents will be in the following format.
+This example will use a delimited file to show how this can be accomplished.
+The file contents will be in the following format:

 :::caution